Databases · 5 question types

 SQL SELECT queries and database structure (tables, fields, records) appear as 4 to 6 mark questions.

-A common exam question gives a table and a SELECT query and asks which records the query returns.
+A common exam question gives a table and a SELECT query and asks which the returns.
 The approach:

 Using the Customers table from section 6: